Alphashivesh/chatbot/README.md

 fill the necessity place to deploy the app

-and you made the app that can be accessed by anyone.
+and you made the app that can be accessed by anyone

+in the about part, it also provide analysis of the data